Master Of Arts For Teachers

 The IU Online Master of Arts for Teachers in History combines coursework in education and history to prepare you to be a dual-credit instructor at the high school and community college levels.

-As a student in the history component of the program, you focus on the historiographic trends and historical context necessary to properly analyze current events.
-You gain a depth of knowledge in a variety of historical subjects while learning the most effective methods to teach those subjects to an undergraduate audience.
-You learn to perform historical research and construct original arguments while assessing the validity of the historical sources you use.
+The history component of the program focuses on the historiographic trends and historical context necessary to properly analyze current events.
+Gain a depth of knowledge in a variety of historical subjects while learning the most effective methods to teach those subjects to an undergraduate audience.
+Learn to perform historical research and construct original arguments while assessing the validity of the historical sources you use.

 Areas of focus include: